-Faculty: Professors Archbold (chair), Boyette, Dharwadker, Saldivar, van de Water, Vanden Heuvel; Associate Professors Brassard, Furumoto, Peterson, Sims, Trotter; Assistant Professor Lisowski
+Faculty: Professors Archbold (chair), Boyette, Furumoto, Saldivar, Sims, Vanden Heuvel; Associate Professors Brassard, Peterson; Assistant Professors Fan, Lisowski

-The department offers three advanced degrees: the M.A., MFA, and Ph.D.
-Candidates for the master of arts and the doctor of philosophy degrees focus on criticism, dramatic literature, history, and theory.
-The master of fine arts degree in theatre and drama offers concentrations in acting/directing, or design and technology (with specializations in costume design, lighting design, scene design and theatre technology).
+The department offers the MFA advanced degree.
+The master of fine arts degree in theatre and drama offers specializations in acting, costume design, lighting design, scene design, and theatre technology.

 Graduate students at UW–Madison come from around the country and the world.
 Many have been working theatre professionals returning for advanced degrees.
-Some graduates go on to teach in the academy; others work in the profession as actors, directors, designers, technologists, or dramaturges.
+Some graduates go on to teach in the academy; others work in the profession as actors, directors, designers, and technologists.

-Course work and programs are organized around three areas: theatre research, acting/directing, and design and technology.
-Students in all degree programs are encouraged to complement their major area of study by taking courses from other areas in the department.
+Coursework and specializations are organized around two areas: acting and design and technology.
+Students in all specializations are encouraged to complement their major area of study by taking courses from other areas in the department.

-University Theatre, the producing arm of the Department of Theatre and Drama, provides students with opportunities to complete work begun in the studios and classrooms.
+University Theatre, the producing arm of the Department of Theatre and Drama, provides students with opportunities to complement work begun in the studios and classrooms.
 At UW–Madison, the stage is our laboratory.
-Course work and discussions regularly connect theatre practice and study with larger issues of cultural and intercultural representation.
+Coursework and discussions regularly connect theatre practice and study with larger issues of cultural and intercultural representation.

-The MFA in acting/directing offers specialized preparation for careers in professional theatre.
-The foundation of MFA acting courses offers a strong base in voice, speech, movement, and acting styles.
-The core of the program focuses on classical text-based acting and Stanislavski/Michael Chekhov techniques balanced with emerging theories and methodologies of actor training.
+The MFA offers specialized preparation for careers in professional theatre.
+The foundation of MFA acting area courses offer a strong base in voice, speech, movement, and acting styles.
+The core of this specialization focuses on classical text-based acting and Stanislavski/Michael Chekhov techniques balanced with emerging theories and methodologies of actor training.
 Curricular interests in Asian stage discipline, multicultural theatre, theatre for youth provide additional opportunities for students to enhance their performance study.
 In addition to required core classes, electives provide students the ability to explore individual areas of interest in theatre and performance.
-The foundation of MFA directing courses emphasizes an advanced understanding of the elements of play analysis, composition, and conceptualization.
-By combining studio work, production, observation, and classroom studies, the program encourages the development of an individual artistic voice in both acting and directing.
+Directing courses emphasizes an advanced understanding of the elements of play analysis, composition, and conceptualization.
+By combining studio work, production, observation, and classroom studies, the acting specialization encourages the development of an individual artistic voice in both acting and directing.

-Funding opportunities for graduate work vary among the three focus areas, but tend to be highly competitive.
+Funding opportunities for graduate work vary, but tend to be highly competitive.
 Please contact the department for more information on student financial support.

 Feedback, questions or accessibility issues: comments